Survey finds investment is hampering RegTech adoption in Australia

 - only 9% of RegTech firms have received grant funding

 ‘At the brink of a revolution’

 Reacting to the findings, Deborah Young, CEO, RegTech Association, explained that the market must be backed in order to thrive.

-Here, Encompass‘ Alex Ford, VP Product & Marketing, responds to the RegTech Association report by analysing some of the key themes, as well as sharing our own experience and insight…
+Here, Alex Ford (President, North America, Encompass) responds to the RegTech Association report by analyzing some of the key themes, as well as sharing our own experience and insight…

 As a Software as a Service (SaaS) business, we know all too well that there is pressure to recognise revenue as quickly as possible and that long sales cycles bring difficulties.

 According to the report, it takes Australian RegTech enterprises thirteen months, on average, to move from initial conversations to full production deployments, across all regulated industry customers, with financial services being closer to fourteen months, on average.

 It is important that these challenges are recognised and work is done to circumvent them.
 There is always a competing solution in the form of an institution’s current operating model, which is typically built around manual processes.